Aleksandr Shirvindt: Biography

 Aleksandr Shirvindt was born in Moscow in a family of a violinist and music teacher Anatoly Gustavovich Shirvindt (1896–1962) and Raisa Samoilovna Shirvindt (1898–1985) of Moscow Philharmonic Society.
 Grandfather, Gustav (Gedaliah) Moiseyevich Shirvindt (a graduate of Vilnius 1st Gymnasium in 1881), was a doctor.

 In 1956 Shirvindt graduated from Boris Shchukin Theatre Institute.
 The same year he made his cinema debut in She Loves You!
 (1956).
+In 1957, he became an actor at the Lenkom Theatre.
+He also appeared on stage as part of a comedy duo with Mikhail Derzhavin from 1957 to 2017.

-Shirvindt appeared in more than 40 films, including Grandads-Robbers (1971), The Irony of Fate (1975), The Twelve Chairs (1976), Three Men in a Boat (1979), Station for Two (1982), The Irony of Fate 2 (2007).
+Shirvindt appeared in more than 40 films, including Grandads-Robbers (1971), The Irony of Fate (1976), The Twelve Chairs (1976), Three Men in a Boat (1979), Station for Two (1982), The Irony of Fate 2 (2007).
 He voiced Aramis in Dog in Boots film.

+Shirvindt died on 15 March 2024, at the age of 89.

+Aleksandr Shirvindt was posthumously awarded the national cinematographic award "Nika" in the nomination "Honor and Dignity".
+This was announced by actor Leonid Yarmolnik July 1, 2024 during the awards ceremony, held on the stage of the theater "Mask".
+The actor added that the Nika award council decided to award Shirvindt two years ago.